sshalem/Spring-Boot/02-JPA/README.md

 ```

-The most complicated things are doing the add and remove/delete operations on both Entities. </br>
+The most complicated things are doing the operations of:
+* add
+* remove/delete on both Entities. </br>

 [Adding](#-):
 1. addCourseToStudent - implemented